ygfalcon/Solsniper-zero/README.md

    # or
    python -m solhunter_zero.main
    ```
-   Use the `--testnet` flag to submit orders to a testnet DEX endpoint or
+   Use the `--testnet` flag to submit orders to a testnet DEX endpoint,
-   `--dry-run` to skip order submission entirely.
+   `--dry-run` to skip order submission entirely, or `--offline` to avoid
+   network requests and use a static token list.

 ## Requirements
 - Python 3.11+